weaversa/cryptol-course/labs/ProjectEuler/ProjectEulerAnswers.md

 > The text file, keylog.cry, contains fifty successful login attempts.
 >
 > Given that the three characters are always asked for in order,
-> analyse the file so as to determine the shortest possible secret
+> analyze the file so as to determine the shortest possible secret
 > passcode of unknown length.

 ```cryptol